 Nishant Batsha is a writer of fiction and histories.

-He holds a PhD in history from Columbia University.
+He holds a PhD in history from Columbia University, as well as a master's from the University of Oxford (on a Doctorow Fellowship and ESU-SF Scholarship) and an undergraduate degree from Columbia.
 His academic research focused on Indian indentured labor in Trinidad and Fiji.

-Nishant's writing has been supported by fellowships such as the Paul and Daisy Soros Fellowship for New Americans.
-He lives in the San Francisco Bay Area with his wife and cat.
+Nishant's writing has been supported by the Headlands Center for the Arts and the Prelinger Library, as well as fellowships such as the Paul & Daisy Soros Fellowship for New Americans.
+He lives in Buffalo, NY with his wife and two children.